 Europeans have vastly different languages of love when it comes to public displays of affection.
 What are the social norms for public and private intimacy where you live?

-This northern/southern division in Europe when it comes to physical contact is even reflected in the language.
+This northern/southern division in Europe when it comes to physical contact is even reflected in the language; there are plenty of areas across the continent where physical contact isn’t indicative of being in a relationship.
 The French verb embrasser means ‘to kiss’ and is, as it sounds, a full-on, passionate deep kiss enjoyed by lovers wrapped in each other’s arms.
 Biser also means ‘to kiss,’ but it’s more of a greeting kiss, on the cheek.
 The Spanish besar is similar to biser.
 These are all soft, languorous sounding words.
 In contrast, the German word (küssen) sounds more a little more abrupt and business-like.

 To many outsiders, Europe can seem quite liberal when it comes to couples kissing and caressing in public places; that is, European couples seem to be flirting all the time, without everyone calling out for the couple to get a room.
 But even in places like France, where people are generally very demonstrative publicly, the intimate kissing and caressing that may be acceptable in Paris is not always going to be tolerated in more rural areas.

 Public displays of affection in France